 Every construction site will have to deal with the challenge of dust control.
 Dust is not only harmful to the health of the people at the construction site but could also lead to water pollution.
 For any company that is engaging in a construction project, there should be a strategy to manage the dust.
 Dust control will include all the measures taken to manage dust from polluting the air and water bodies.
-There are a couple of strategies that are used to control dust at a construction site and we’re going to highlight some of them for you.
+There are a couple of strategies, and additional hints, that are used to control dust at a construction site and we’re going to highlight some of them for you.

 This is the most used solution because it is inexpensive and effective at the same time.
 For a construction site, water should be implemented at least three times a day depending on the scope of the project.
 It is crucial to be aware of the water that is applied, as too much of it could lead to challenges with soil erosion.
 A water tank can be driven in the targeted areas to prevent dust from becoming airborne.